Kiwil23/GSplat_MA_Projekt/README.md

 Enable your zrok Acc on your device zrok enable <your Token>
 Reserve your own custom subdomian zrok reserve public localhost:8080 --unique-name <your_subdomain_name>
 You can release the reservation with zrok release <your_subdomain_name>

+For local use you need to install docker and make sure you have a cuda nvidia GPU